Blair Nicholas, Jeroen van Kwawegen and Jon Feigelson

-BLB&G's Blair Nicholas and Dave Kaplan will host Bess Joffe, managing director of corporate governance for TIAA, and Jonathan Feigelson, BLB&G Director of Corporate Governance, in a lively discussion on the current corporate governance landscape, increasing institutional investor participation, and key proposals for the 2017 proxy season.
-Among other topics, the conversation will cover: The emergence of prominent retirement systems, mutual funds and index fund managers as vocal participants in the corporate governance dialogue; The Trump administration's anticipated deregulation and its impact on corporate governance and shareholder rights; and hot topics in corporate governance, including executive compensation; dual class stock; universal proxy access; board refreshment, composition and diversity; resisting activist investors with short-term agendas; and environmental, social, and governance (ESG) issues.
+BLB&G's Blair Nicholas and Dave Kaplan hosted Bess Joffe, managing director of corporate governance for TIAA, and Jonathan Feigelson, BLB&G Director of Corporate Governance, in a lively discussion on the current corporate governance landscape, increasing institutional investor participation, and key proposals for the 2017 proxy season.
+Among other topics, the conversation covered: The emergence of prominent retirement systems, mutual funds and index fund managers as vocal participants in the corporate governance dialogue; The Trump administration's anticipated deregulation and its impact on corporate governance and shareholder rights; and hot topics in corporate governance, including executive compensation; dual class stock; universal proxy access; board refreshment, composition and diversity; resisting activist investors with short-term agendas; and environmental, social, and governance (ESG) issues.

 Dr. Eric Ben-Artzi, former Deutsche Bank Risk Officer, and Dana Gold, Esq., Senior Fellow at the Government Accountability Project ("GAP") discuss Dr. Ben-Artzi's remarkable whistleblower effort to expose improper accounting practices at Deutsche Bank, as well as GAP's ground-breaking advocacy efforts on behalf of whistleblowers and to advance corporate and regulatory reform.